cscorley/dissertation/chapters/1_introduction/0_introduction.md

 entities, there is a fundamental issue with the current approaches.
 This issue is that the input documents used to build a topic model are often source code entities, and will be the motivating point of this work.

-**Thesis Statement**
-:    Training online topic models on software repositories is novel, feasible, and usable in multiple contexts.